ff0000-ad-tech/wp-creative-server/README.md

 We recommend you start with [a working template](https://github.com/ff0000-ad-tech/tmpl-standard-base).
 Once you have a feel for the eco-system, adapt CS as needed to your process.

+# Webpack 4 Migration

+We're currently migrating the build process to Webpack 4.
+You read more about it [here](MIGRATION.md).

 # Features

 <a name="features"></a>